ionic-enterprise/tutorials-and-demos-ng/README.md

 For more advanced uses of the Ionic or Capacitor CLIs you can also change to the package's directory and run them from there.

+## Testing

+Due to the way Karma works by default, you may need to hoist aggressively to get the tests to run.
+Have a look at the `.npmrc` file for detailed instructions.

 ## Development Workflow

 To develop any if the projects within the mono-repo, use the `--filter` option with a couple of standard scripts.